 - How we identify and support children's learning and development needs

-As above - working with regular assessments, planning and implementing targetted strategies to reach identified "Next Steps".
+As above - working with regular assessments, planning and implementing specific strategies to reach identified "Next Steps".

 - Links we have to other agencies

-As required - Speech Therapy, Cornwall EY Team, Locality SENCO, Teacher for the Visually Impaired, local GP's and Specialist Nurses etc. We are supported by the Pre-school Learning Alliance.
+As required - Speech Therapy, Cornwall EY Team, Locality SENCO, Teacher for the Visually Impaired, local GP's and Specialist Nurses etc. We are supported by the Early Years Learning Alliance.

 - How we support children transferring to school